Delta do Parnaíba Marine Extractive Reserve: History

 It is administered by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).

-It is classed as IUCN protected area category VI (protected area with sustainable use of natural resources).
+It is classed as an IUCN protected area category VI (protected area with sustainable use of natural resources).

 An extractive reserve is an area used by traditional extractive populations whose livelihood is based on extraction, subsistence agriculture and small-scale animal raising.

 Its basic objectives are to protect the livelihoods and culture of these people and to ensure sustainable use of natural resources.

 On 10 November 2005 the reserve was recognised as supporting 2,000 families, who would qualify for PRONAF support.